CumulusNetworks/docs/content/cumulus-netq-32/More-Documents/NetQ-UI-Card-Reference.md

 </tr>
 <tr class="even">
 <td>All Sessions tab</td>
-<td>Displays all BGP sessions network-wide.
+<td>Displays all BGP sessions networkwide.
 By default, the session list is sorted by <strong>hostname</strong>.
 This tab provides the following additional data about each session:
 <ul>
 <li><strong>ASN</strong>: Autonomous System Number, identifier for a collection of IP networks and routers.
 Example values include 633284,655435.</li>
 <li><strong>Conn Dropped</strong>: Number of dropped connections for a given session.</li>